arsibux/elasticsearch-drupal/README.md

 # Elasticearch-drupal
-elasticsearch with drupal 8
+elasticsearch integration with Drupal 8 using core module SEARCH API and features contrib modules Elasticsearch  Connector.

-## SEARCH PERFORMANCE OPTIMIZATION

-Currently the system is using drupal internal database search and providing custom rest API that fetching data from drupal linked database.
-Challenge: Implementation of All search related drupal exposed rReSTful APIs with elasticsearch service.

 ## SYSTEM SPECIFICATIONS
   * DRUPAL:8.9.13 as BACKEDN CMS Exposing ReSTful APIs.
   * Mariadb: 10.4
   * ANGULAR: as FRONTEND Client.
   * SEARCH: Drupal is using Internal DATABASE SEARCH { Custom API for fetching data from database }

+## SEARCH PERFORMANCE OPTIMIZATION

+Currently the system is using drupal internal database search and providing custom rest API that fetching data from drupal linked database.
+Challenge: Implementation of All search related drupal exposed rReSTful APIs with elasticsearch service.

 ## DEPENDENCIES
   * Elastissearch Service